Birimian Limited: Lithium Play Set To Run

 Although there are never any guarantees when it comes to exploration, should Birimian continue to have success with the drill bit and substantially grow and build upon its current resource base, the Goulamina project will become significant enough where it will have to flash on the radar of any serious party interested in locking down long-term security of lithium supply.
 Whether validation for the company materializes through a joint venture partnership, binding offtake agreements (BOAs), or takeover, it is likely that any news of that nature will surely give the share price a huge uplift from current levels.

 For investors and speculators looking to make the big gains in the lithium mining sector, the challenge is trying to identify the next junior companies in line to be noticed and the main focus of the larger battery producer companies.
-Birimian may have stumbled out of the gate initially, but it has the ingredients in place to stage an impressive rally; the electric vehicle revolution is still in its early days but I have a feeling it won't be long before Birimian hits its stride and becomes the next lithium stock to run.
+Birimian may have stumbled out of the gate initially, but it has the ingredients in place to stage an impressive rally.
+The electric vehicle revolution is still in its early days but I have a feeling it won't be long before Birimian hits its stride and becomes the next lithium stock to run.

 Disclosure: I am/we are long EEYMF, CRECF, AZZVF.